csiro-robotics/CL3/README.md

 # Issue

 If you have troulbe with NaN loss while training representation learning, you may find solutions from [SupCon issue page](https://github.com/HobbitLong/SupContrast/issues).
 Please check your training works perfectly on SupCon first.

+# Acknowledgement
+We would like to acknowledge the authors of [Co^2L: Contrastive Continual Learning](https://github.com/chaht01/co2l) for their excellent codebase which has been used as a starting point for this project.